vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 **Create VCH Wizard**

-Optionally enter a prefix, select **Docker name** or **Container ID**, and optionally add a suffix.
+1. Optionally enter a prefix.
+2. Select **Docker name** or **Container ID**.
+3. Optionally add a suffix.

 **vic-machine Option**

 `--container-name-convention`, `--cnc`

-You specify the container naming convention by providing a prefix and/or suffix to apply to container names, and adding `-{name}` or `-{id}` to specify whether to use the container name or the container ID for the second part of the container VM display name.
+Specify a prefix and/or suffix to apply to container names, and add `-{name}` or `-{id}`, including the curly brackets, to specify whether to use the container name or the container ID for the second part of the container VM display name.

 <pre>--container-name-convention <i>cVM_name_prefix</i>-{name}</pre>
 <pre>--container-name-convention {id}-<i>cVM_name_suffix</i></pre>